 Every complaint is individually considered on its own merits.
 There are no simple rules, monetary limits, or blanket exclusions that determine the types of complaints we investigate.
 We decide each case based on its own unique circumstances.

-We will publish all our assessment decisions to demonstrate how we apply this code in practice.
+We publish our assessment decisions to demonstrate how we apply this code in practice.

 We generally expect the complainant to make clear to us: